 A number of statutory instruments and practice statements have already been brought into operation to support some of the new provisions.
 These are referred to in the relevant parts of the text below.
 The main Insolvency Proceedings Practice Direction ("Insolvency Practice Direction") has been updated and can be found here.
 A new, supplemental, Insolvency Practice Direction relating to the Corporate Insolvency and Governance Act 2020 ("CIGA 2020 Practice Direction") deals with a few specific matters relating to winding-up petitions and moratoriums and can be found here.
-Finally, the Relevant Period (which is used in various provisions of the CIGA 2020) has been extended by the Corporate Insolvency and Governance Act 2020, which can be found here.
+Finally, the Relevant Period (which is used in various provisions of the CIGA 2020) has been extended by the Corporate Insolvency and Governance Act 2020 (Coronavirus) (Extension of the Relevant Period) Regulations 2020, which can be found here.